karlseguin/http.zig/readme.md

         // Additional parameters will be silently ignored.
         .max_query_count: usize = 32,

-        // Maxium number of x-www-form-urlencoded fields to support.
+        // Maximum number of x-www-form-urlencoded fields to support.
-        // Additional parameters will be silenty ignored.
+        // Additional parameters will be silently ignored.
 This must be
         // set to a value greater than 0 (the default) if you're going
         // to use the req.formData() method.
         .max_form_count: usize = 0,

-        // Maxium number of multipart/form-data fields to support.
+        // Maximum number of multipart/form-data fields to support.
-        // Additional parameters will be silenty ignored.
+        // Additional parameters will be silently ignored.
 This must be
         // set to a value greater than 0 (the default) if you're going
         // to use the req.multiFormData() method.
         .max_multiform_count: usize = 0,